These by-laws relate to the conduct and management of the affairs of the Association of Legal Aid Plans of Canada.

 5. FINANCES AND ASSESSMENTS

-An annual budget for the Association shall be prepared and submitted to the Plan CEOs for approval at the Annual Meeting.
+An annual budget for the Association shall be prepared by the Treasurer and submitted to the Plan CEOs for approval at the Annual Meeting.

 The fiscal year of the Association shall be determined by the Plan CEOs.